sepgh/poormans-vpn/README.md

 # Poorman's VPN
 Poorman's VPN is a project with scripts to help you redirect your internet traffic through an SSH Tunnel.

+---

+Ever cried about having to use Putty to setup Dynamic Port Forwarding through SSH Tunnel?
+Ever been bothered by so paid softwares that don't do all of the job right?
+No?
+Good!
+Yes?
+Well I have found a new reason for you to cry.
+Read the description below to setup a client if you already have a server with SSH access (no root required), or read server section to get some clues on how to run a SSH server.

 <details>
 <summary>Server</summary>